janigodari/journal-web-app/README.md

 #### To connect to [MongoDB Cloud ](https://cloud.mongodb.com)

-Change this code from this:
+Change the code from this:

 `mongoose.connect("mongodb://localhost:27017/journalDB", {useNewUrlParser: true, useUnifiedTopology: true});`